SandyRodger/capstone_prep/VPS.md

 - How to set up a virtual Private Server on Digital Ocean -> a way to host your own website on the cloud.
 - Virtual Private server: a computer that someone else is managing for you (here DigitalOcean)
-- [01:32] We will build a VPS which can serve a website we've build.
+- [01:32] We will build a VPS which can serve a website we've built.
 To do this it needs a few components:
   - VPS
   - Other servers on the same machine:
     - The firewall (a bouncer for network traffic)